 How do I find out what breed my cat is?

-To determine your cat's breed, you can look at various characteristics such as coat length, coat pattern, ear and nose shape, and eye color and position.
-These characteristics will help you identify your cat's possible lineage and determine its breed more accurately.
+To determine your cat's breed, you can look at various characteristics such as fur length, coat pattern, ear and nose shape, as well as eye color and position.
+These characteristics will help you identify your cat's possible ancestry and determine its breed more precisely.
 There are also tools and services that can help you find out more about your cat's breed.

 What breed is Tabby?

-The blog post does not mention whether tabby is a specific breed.
-Tabby usually refers to a coat pattern in cats and not a specific breed.
+The blog post doesn't mention whether tabby is a specific breed.
+Tabby usually refers to a coat pattern in cats and not to a particular breed.

 Share: